TimBrophy/rag-model-patterns/README.md

 $ pip install -r requirements.txt
 ````

 Copy the secrets-example.txt file in the 'config' folder and create a file called secrets.toml in the '.streamlit' folder.
 Complete all the details required, with at least one set of LLM credentials.
-Bear in mind that whichever LLM provider you choose **not** to use, you need to comment that option out in the dropdown or remove the LLM dropdown completely from the app.py file.
-I would recommend using BOTH integrations so that you can have fun comparing answers.
+Bear in mind that whichever LLM provider you choose **not** to use, you need to remove that model and provider from the model map.
+At this stage for the Ragas evaluation to work the app only supports an Azure OpenAI llm and embedding model.
+Modifying the code to leverage another form of model and embedding pair should be straightforward if you consult the [documentation](https://docs.ragas.io/en/stable/index.html).

 ## Run
 Issue the command: